google/comprehensive-rust/src/user-defined-types/aliases.md

 <details>

+- A [newtype](tuple-structs.html) is often a better alternative since it creates a distinct type.
+Prefer `struct InventoryCount(usize)` to `type InventoryCount = usize`.

-C programmers will recognize this as similar to a `typedef`.
+- C programmers will recognize this as similar to a `typedef`.

 </details>